 The small Finalmouse Starlight-12 Phantom is a decent mouse for office use.
 Although its scroll wheel can't unlock for a free-scrolling mode, and it doesn't have L/R wheel tilts for horizontal navigation, it does feel very well-built and comfortable.
 It's also fully compatible with both Windows and macOS.
 It connects with its USB receiver, but it doesn't support a Bluetooth connection, and there's no companion software to reprogram buttons.

 The small Finalmouse Starlight Phantom is a great mouse for FPS gaming.
 It's extremely lightweight, and it feels very well-built and comfortable to use.
-In terms of performance, it has impressive click latency, a very low lift-off distance, and four CPI presets you can cycle through using the CPI button behind the scroll wheel.
+In terms of performance, it has excellent click latency, a very low lift-off distance, and four CPI presets you can cycle through using the CPI button behind the scroll wheel.
 Also, its feet offer a smooth gliding experience on mousepads and desks.
 Unfortunately, there's no companion software, so you can't adjust the sensor settings or reprogram any buttons.

 The small Finalmouse Starlight-12 Phantom is a mediocre mouse for MMO gaming.
 It doesn't have as many buttons as dedicated MMO mice, and there's no companion software to reprogram buttons.
-But, on the upside, it does feel very well-built, and its impressive click latency, very low lift-off distance, and four CPI presets are all well-suited for gaming.
+But, on the upside, it does feel very well-built, and its excellent click latency, very low lift-off distance, and four CPI presets are all well-suited for gaming.

 The small Finalmouse Starlight-12 Phantom is an okay mouse for travel.
 While it feels well-built and comfortable to use, it doesn't have a storage compartment for its USB receiver, and it's not Bluetooth compatible.

 The Finalmouse Starlight-12 Phantom has a symmetrical, low-profile shape with two black plastic buttons on the left side.
 Its honeycomb shell is made of magnesium alloy with a black, silver, and blue color scheme and silver paint splatter accents.
 The L/R click buttons and the scroll wheel have embossed accents on them.
 While there's no RGB lighting, there's a light inside the mouse that will change colors according to the battery life.
 If you're interested in an all-blue color scheme for this mouse, check out the Finalmouse Starlight-12 Poseidon Small.

 The Finalmouse Starlight-12 Phantom in the small size is approximately 1mm longer than the Finalmouse Starlight-12 Small since the small plastic piece above the scroll wheel tapers off to a slight point rather than a blunt edge.